huggingface/blog/zero-deepspeed-fairscale.md

 2021-01-12 19:06:35 | INFO | __main__ |   val_n_objs = 10
 2021-01-12 19:06:35 | INFO | __main__ |   val_runtime = 3.5329
 ```
-We can't compare these to the baseline, since the baseline won't even start and immediately fail with OOM.
+We can't compare these to the baseline, since the baseline won't even start and immediately failed with OOM.

 Simply amazing!

-I did only a tiny sample since I was primarily interested in being able to train and evaluate with this huge model that normally won't fit onto a 24GB GPU.
+I used only a tiny sample since I was primarily interested in being able to train and evaluate with this huge model that normally won't fit onto a 24GB GPU.

-If you would like to experiment with this benchmark yourself or want to know more details about the hardware and software used to run it, please, refer to this [post](https://github.com/huggingface/transformers/issues/8771#issuecomment-759176685).
+If you would like to experiment with this benchmark yourself or want to know more details about the hardware and software used to run it, please, refer to [this post](https://github.com/huggingface/transformers/issues/8771#issuecomment-759176685).

 # The Magic Behind ZeRO